aguia-dev/wc-payment-links/readme.txt

-=== WC Payment Links ===
+=== Payment links for WooCommerce ===
 Contributors: aguiart0
-Tags: setup
-Requires at least: 5.0
+Tags: payments, links, woocommerce, payment links, shared cart, products, products links Requires at least: 5.0
 Tested up to: 6.7
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 Requires PHP: 8.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Payment links for WooCommerce
+Create payment links and share them with your clients.

 == Description ==
-WC Payment Links is a WooCommerce plugin that allows you to generate custom payment links with pre-selected products.
+Payment links for WooCommerce is a WooCommerce plugin that allows you to generate custom payment links with pre-selected products.
 With this tool, you can create specific URLs that, when accessed, automatically populate the cart on the checkout page, streamlining the purchase process for your customers.

-Key Features:
+= Features =
-Select products and quantities for the payment link.
+- Select products and quantities for the payment link.
-Set an expiration date for the generated link.
+- Set an expiration date for the generated link.
-Apply discount coupons directly via the URL.
+- Apply discount coupons directly via the URL.
-Easily share the URL to speed up sales and payments.
+- Easily share the URL to speed up sales and payments.
-Perfect for store owners looking to provide a seamless shopping experience, ensuring customers arrive at checkout with everything ready for payment.
+- Perfect for store owners looking to provide a seamless shopping experience, ensuring customers arrive at checkout with everything ready for payment.

 == Documentation ==
 [Access README.md on our official github](https://github.com/aguia-dev/wc-payment-links)